plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 - csscompilation: URL of the compiled and minified CSS file.

 - last_compilation: Date of the last compilation time.
+Used as version parameter for caching (eg. plone-logged-in-compiled.min.js?version=2015-05-07%2000:00:00.000003)

 Bundle compilation